Life after ‘American Idol’ keeps contestants busy

 The tour comes to the Wolstein Center in Cleveland on Sept.
 4.

-Full circle is where “American Idol†season 7 top-five contestant Brooke White recently found herself when the “American Idols LIVE!
-Tour 2008†played Philadelphia, which is the city the singer auditioned in last summer.
+Full circle is where …American Idol season 7 top-five contestant Brooke White recently found herself when the …American Idols LIVE!
+Tour 2008 played Philadelphia, which is the city the singer auditioned in last summer.

-“Oh my goodness, it was a year ago this month and we just played there,†said White, calling from Washington, D.C.
-“Talk about coming full circle.
+…Oh my goodness, it was a year ago this month and we just played there, said White, calling from Washington, D.C. …Talk about coming full circle.
 I stood on the stage, pointed to the section I sat, which was 222A and told the crowd that for 20 hours I waited for my first audition.
-So to go from sitting up there and standing on this stage within a year’s time, that’s pretty surreal and unbelievable.â€
+So to go from sitting up there and standing on this stage within a year time, that pretty surreal and unbelievable.

 ‘Idol’ is the arbiter of musical talent